Black on Black: A Tribute to Black Flag

-Black on Black: A Tribute to Black Flag is a tribute album to the defunct American hardcore punk band Black Flag.
-The album was originally released through Initial Records on October 8, 2002.
+Black on Black: A Tribute to Black Flag is a tribute album to the American hardcore punk band Black Flag.
+The album, released through Initial Records on October 8, 2002, compiles covers which were originally released as a series of four 7-inch singles.
 After Initial Records went out of business in 2004, Black on Black was later reissued through ReIgnition Recordings on March 14, 2006 with six new cover songs.

 Reception

 Track listing

 All songs originally written and recorded by Black Flag.